mikeplem/platform-interview/Phase_2.md

 My choice here is to go with something lightweight, as requested, but also fully supported by the CNCF.
 I have also chosen a tool that I have been curious about for some time.
 I have chosen [k3s](https://k3s.io/).

-## Pre-requisites
+## Prerequisites

 ## Kubernetes

-Instsall kubernetes to support non root access.
+Install kubernetes to support non root access.
 [This documentation](https://dev.to/fransafu/the-first-experience-with-k3s-lightweight-kubernetes-deploy-your-first-app-44ea) was used for reference.

 ```
 curl -sfL https://get.k3s.io | K3S_KUBECONFIG_MODE="644" sh -s -